erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 integrating the hydrostatic equation from the surface.

 If **erf.init_type = custom** or **erf.init_type = input_sounding**, ``erf.nc_init_file`` and ``erf.nc_bdy_file`` do not need to be set.

+Note that the **erf.project_initial_velocity** option is available for all **init_type** options.
+If using the anelastic formulation this will be true regardless of the input; if using the compressible formulation the default is false but that can be over-written.

 Map Scale Factors
 =================